yamchips/issue-tracker/README.md

 ## Key Difference with Mosh's 2023 Course

-- params and searchParams in Props are Promise type now
+- Params and searchParams in Props are Promise type now
 - PlantScale no longer offers free Hobby tier, use Aiven as production database
+- Add credentials provider, users can log in using email and password to enable edit function

 ## Theming & UI